 Instructions

-- Transfer the dough to a lightly floured surface and knead it with your hands for 1 minute.
-Form the dough into a ball and transfer it to a lightly greased bowl.
+- 1st Rise: Lightly grease a large bowl with oil or use nonstick spray.
+Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
-Allow the dough to rise in a relatively warm environment for 1-2 hours or until double in size.
-(I always let it rise on the counter.
+Allow the dough to rise in a relatively warm environment for 2 hours or until double in size.
+(I always let it rise on the counter and it takes about 2 hours.
 For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)

-- Meanwhile, make the topping: Grease the bottom and sides of a 9×13 inch glass or metal baking dish.
-Spread pecans in an even layer in the pan.
+- Meanwhile, make the topping: Grease the bottom and sides of a 9×13-inch glass baking dish or metal baking dish.
+Spread chopped pecans in an even layer in the pan.
 Set aside.
 Combine the rest of the topping ingredients in a small saucepan over medium heat.
 Stir until the butter has melted, then bring to a simmer.
 Allow to simmer for 2 minutes, stirring occasionally.
 Remove from heat, give it a quick whisk, then pour over pecans.
 Set aside.

-- Cover the rolls with aluminum foil or plastic wrap and allow to rise in a warm environment again for about 45-60 minutes.
+- 2nd Rise: Cover the rolls with aluminum foil or plastic wrap and allow to rise in a warm environment again for about 45–60 minutes.

-- Preheat the oven to 375°F (191°C).
-Bake rolls for 25-30 minutes or until they are golden brown on top.
-About halfway through the bake time, I recommend covering the rolls loosely with aluminum foil so the centers can cook before the tops over-brown.
+- Preheat oven to 375°F (191°C).
+Bake rolls for 25–30 minutes or until they are golden brown.
+About halfway through the bake time, loosely tent a piece of aluminum foil over the top of the pan so the centers can cook before the tops over-brown.
 Remove pan from the oven and place on a wire rack.
 Cool for 5 minutes.

 - Using oven mitts, carefully invert the pan onto a large serving platter.
 The warm topping will melt down the sides.
 Serve warm.